 And even then it weighs 6.95 lb (3.15 kg) which is the same as 8 cans of Coke and makes it significantly heavier than even the Fahgettaboudit!

 So there needs to be a good reason to choose a portable chain lock over a u-lock.
 But if that choice makes sense to you then this is the strongest portable chain lock available and a really great lock for high risk areas.

 10. Altor SAF: First Angle Grinder Resistant Bike Lock!

 If no lock is unbreakable that's largely because no lock is angle grinder proof.
 As countless online wags will tell you of any lock: "an angle grinder will go through that in seconds, mate".

-So Altor have come up with a lock that while not angle grinder proof, will slow it down for long enough to make a thief give up...
+Because while the Altor SAF isn't angle grinder proof, it will slow a grinder down for long enough to make a thief give up...

 13.2 lbs (6.0 kg)